 Barcelona is a city of around 1.6 million people and, consequently, hundreds of bars.
-The city is brining with truly unique places to suit the taste of anyone looking for the best start to their night out.
-However, if you’re just passing through and are nervous about having a good time, the truly daunting number of places to grab a drink can be a little disorienting.
+The city is brimming with truly unique places to suit the taste of anyone looking for the best start to their night out.
+However, if you’re nervous about having a good time, the truly daunting number of places to grab a drink can be a little disorienting.
 With that in mind, here are a few places guaranteed to get your night started off in the right direction.

 Although the bar may close at around 2:30, the party certainly doesn’t.
 Being located in the bustling Raval neighborhood, the courtyard across the street will be bustling with people drinking, laughing and generally having a good time.
 The last time I was there someone brought a ball and a game of drunken street soccer broke out.
 Then someone brought their guitar and got nearly everyone in the courtyard drunkenly bellowing Hey Jude.
 Needless to say, it was a pretty fun night.

-Fair waring though, Dow Jones tends to service a very American and almost entirely English-speaking clientele.
-So, if you’re looking to unwind and not worry about you Spanish for a bit, it’s a good place to be.
+Fair warning though, Dow Jones tends to service a very American and almost entirely English-speaking clientele.
+So, if you’re looking to unwind and not worry about your Spanish for a bit, it’s a good place to be.
 If you’re looking to avoid tourists, however, you might want to look elsewhere.

 Rounding out the list (pun intended) is perhaps the most visually pleasing place to throw a few back in the whole city.
 360 is located on the top floor of the Barceló Raval Hotel, and it offers a 360 view of the city.

 You might not be able to skate there, although I can’t say I’ve tried, and the prices for drinks might stay the same the whole night through, but that’s not what 360 is about.
 360 is about having a cocktail, looking out over the city and feeling like your on top of the world.
 Doesn’t sound like a bad way to start the night, right?